 10) Make freezer meals

 I did this right before Jack was born, and it was a lifesaver.
-My mom stayed with us for a few weeks, and we also had some meals prepared from members of our church, but it was nice to have a nice supply for freezer meals.
+My mom stayed with us for a few weeks, and we also had some meals prepared by members of our church, but it was nice to have a nice supply for freezer meals.

-I honestly didn’t want to make food for awhile after Jack was born.
-Here’s a great list of freezer ready meal recipes.
+I honestly didn’t want to make food for a while after Jack was born.
+Here’s a great list of freezer-ready meal recipes.

 This could be a fun thing to do a few other friends.
 I just saw these FreezEasy meal plans that seem so awesome and easy – no thinking involved.

 When I was pregnant with Jack, and I’ve continued to do with this pregnancy, is do a weekly blog post on our family blog.
 It’s been fun to compare this pregnancy to my last one that way, and I think it’s a good way to keep track of things you may not remember otherwise.

 There are lots of ways to do a pregnancy diary – you could use a traditional journal, or even something like this Belly Book.